opedromandrade/nfo-forge/README.md

 ## ✨ What it does

-Put the script in an album folder, get a structured `.nfo` back:
+Put the script with the tools in an album folder, get a structured `.nfo` back:

 - 📀 Album, artist, year, genre (from ID3 tags)
 - 🎚️ Per-track bitrate, sample rate, channel mode